kmwirigii/expense-tracker/README.md

 Follow these instructions to get a copy of the project up and running on your local machine.

 Installation
-1.Clone the repository
+1. Clone the repository
 git clone https://github.com/kmwirigii/expense-tracker.git

-2.Navigate to the project directory cd expense-tracker
+2. Navigate to the project directory cd expense-tracker

-3.Install dependencies
+3. Install dependencies
 npm install

 4.Start the development server